ShawnTe/my-reference-and-cheat-sheets/Rails.md

 rails gives lots of options

 #### sets up postgres when setting up app
-rails new Thingy --database=postgres -T       (?? should Thingy be lowercase?)
+* rails new Thingy --database=postgresql -T
 (may want to uninstall Spring)

+* bundle exec rake db:create

 can see the log relating to similar commands
 rake cr